alilaser2020/supermario/README.md

 # pygame zero

-A project written for super Mario game with and *pygame* library and it's very usefull package *'pgzero'* and also their modules (like *pgzrun*)
+A project written for Super Mario game with *pygame* library and it's very usefull package *'pgzero'* and also their modules (like *pgzrun*)

 ## Install